Earthquakes on January 3, 2026

 2026-01-03 2026-01-03 19:49:41 UTC | 2.6ml | 38 km NW of Kalaoa, Hawaii 19.937°, -156.274° | 9.4 km | - | - | - | ✓ Reviewed | USGS → |

-On January 3, 2026, worldwide seismic activity registered a magnitude 2.6 earthquake 38 km NW of Kalaoa, Hawaii at 19:49 UTC.
-At a depth of 9.4 km, the event was shallow crustal.
+Seismographs logged a magnitude 2.6 earthquake 38 km NW of Kalaoa, Hawaii with origin time 19:49 UTC on January 3, 2026.
+The event originated approximately 9.4 km below the surface, classifying it as shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
 Coordinates: 19.937°, -156.274°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.6 event page for the full report, ShakeMap, and citizen-reported intensity data. | ||||||||

 2026-01-03 2026-01-03 19:26:50 UTC | 4.5mb | 226 km E of Levuka, Fiji -17.950°, -178.548° | 603.4 km | - | - | - | ✓ Reviewed | USGS → |